olumpeter/web-projects/60-backgrounds-and-borders/j-using-the-background-shorthand-property/README.md

-# Backgrounds and borders - Borders
+# Backgrounds and borders - Using the background shorthand property

 There are a variety of styles that you can use for borders.
 In this project, we have used two different border styles for the box and two different border styles for the heading.